valeriorizzi/OneOPES_tutorial/README.md

 ---

 ## Acknowledgements
 V.R. would like to thank Hocine El Khaoudi Enyoury, who tested a preliminary version of the tutorial during his visit to Geneva and provided valuable feedback.
+Thanks are also due to Marc Schulze for his helpful comments.